Rudy Lai

 1 updates

-iHeartMedia expanded its relationship with Veritone to implement AI-based solutions providing real-time insights to stations, marking early adoption of AI technologies.
+iHeartMedia expanded its relationship with Veritone to provide advanced AI solutions to over 200 broadcast stations nationwide, marking the start of AI adoption.